Razer Mouse Driver: Proper Installation Guide on Windows 10

 2. Download the proper driver

-Now, once we have dealt with the inappropriate drivers, we can move to obtaining the ones which should work without issues.
+Now, once we have dealt with the inappropriate drivers, we can move on to obtaining the ones which should work without issues.
 The Razer Synapse 2.0 cloud-based configuration tool covers software support for all mice offered by the renowned OEM.
 And, which is more important for this scenario, it covers all versions of Windows 10.
 The only requirement is running 64-bit Windows 10.

 Here’s how to download the proper Razer mice driver for Windows 10: